WebAssembly/WASI/CONTRIBUTING.md

 1. From that release onward, the feature is part of the baseline set of Component Model features required to implement that WASI version, matching the feature's status in the Component Model's [gated features] documentation (for example, WASI 0.3 adopts the features gated by 🔀 async).
+A PR to the Component Model repository updates that documentation to record which WASI release adopted the feature.

 [Component Model]: https://github.com/WebAssembly/component-model
 [gated features]: https://github.com/WebAssembly/component-model/blob/main/design/mvp/Explainer.md#gated-features